tonethar/IGME-430-Spring-2021/core-skills/1-client-tools-and-http-protocol.md

 <hr>

 ### III-A. Do this!
- - To document that you have Postman installed, take a screenshot of your copy of **random-jokes.php** as seen in Postman, As I have done above
+ - To document that you have Postman installed, take a screenshot of your copy of **random-jokes.php** as seen in Postman, just as I have done above

 <hr>

 ## IV.
 Review Questions

 <hr>